Terrorism in Kenya: 2015 Garissa attack

 In April 2015, gunmen stormed the Garissa University College, killing almost 150 people and wounding several others.
 The attackers claimed to be from the Al-Shabaab militant group, and indicated that they were retaliating over non-Muslims occupying Muslim territory.
 The militants took several students hostage, freeing Muslims but withholding Christians.
 Over 500 students were still unaccounted for.

-2019 Nairobi Dusitd2 complex attack
+2019 Nairobi DusitD2 complex attack

-On 15 January 2019, four gunmen attacked the DusitD2 complex at 14 Riverside Drive junction around 2.30PM.
+On 15 January 2019, four gunmen attacked the DusitD2 complex at 14 Riverside Drive junction around 2:30 p.m.
 Before they were contained and brought down by the Kenya security forces, the terrorists killed 21 people and injured several others in the process.

 2020 Camp Simba attack

-On January 5 2020, about 20 Al-Shabaab personnel attacked Camp Simba, the attack destroyed five aircraft and damaged one along with the destruction of two Oshkosh M-ATV and several fuel tankers.
+On 5 January 2020, about 20 Al-Shabaab personnel attacked Camp Simba, the attack destroyed five aircraft and damaged one along with the destruction of two Oshkosh M-ATV and several fuel tankers.
 U.S. Army Specialist Henry Mayfield Jr was killed in the attack along with two other civilian contractors.
 After about an hour of fighting five Al-Shabaab soldiers were killed and five more arrested.